 Consciousness should defend its reason and protect itself, and the chaotic life of the unconscious should be given the chance of having its way too – as much of it as we can stand.
 This means open conflict and open collaboration at once.

 I actually quite love this last line of the quote - This means open conflict and open collaboration at once.
 I feel this again is very fitting for the paranormal field.
 We should absolutely be debating theories and our opinions in the paranormal field.
 We all have varying levels of experience and our knowledge base is focused on different areas.
 We are constantly learning from one another, but we should be questioning each other as well.
-At the same time we should be working together - not against one another.
+At the same time, we should be working together - not against one another.
 A lot of people automatically seem to think that we are in competition with one another.
 It may shock you to know that I am actually friends with a lot of paranormal bloggers.
-I share ideas with them, have discussions, and I even collaborate on a blog with my good friend Ashley Knibb (cheap plug for our Supernatural Synchronicity series).
+I share ideas with them, have discussions, and even collaborate with several of them on projects.
 The point is that people feel we should be in competition.
 The reality is that we are so eager to learn from one another, that we see it as an opportunity to further our research by working together.
 While it is human nature to be protective especially when you have achieved a certain amount of success, imagine how much more you could achieve with other minds just as smart and passionate as yours by your side?
 Not being naive, because yes there are people out there that may take advantage etc, but this is not exclusive to the paranormal field.
 This is just life.
 By applying the process of individuation, it allows you to be the best person you can be so surround yourself with the people that will allow you to be that person.
 Don't waste your time with negative energy.
 You will end up just burying more negative things down in your unconscious mind that you will eventually have to deal with later.
 We know probably better than anyone that life is too short.
 I am going to finish this article with an odd and random but completely relevant quote from the movie Wreck it Ralph.